yt-project/yt/doc/source/analyzing/creating_derived_fields.rst

 In this case, we already know what the *center* of the sphere is, so we do not set it.
 Also, note that *center* and *bulk_velocity* need to be :class:`YTArray` objects with units.

+Other examples for creating derived fields can be found in the cookbook recipes :ref:`cookbook-simple-derived-fields` and :ref:`cookbook-complex-derived-fields`.

 Field Options
 -------------